 - Sport pilots are restricted to day VFR flying at non-towered airfields

 - The risk associated with new and/or experimental aircraft

 A common initiative for potential sport pilots is the ability to fly without attaining an aviation medical certificate.
 Generally, a person can become a sport-pilot with only a valid driver's license, but there are exceptions:

 - Any person who has been denied an aviation medical certificate in the past is not eligible to use a driver's license to establish medical fitness for flight.
 If denied an aviation medical, you must apply for a waiver or a special issuance medical, which must be approved before flying as a sport pilot.

 - Previous or current pilots who have let their medical certificate expire can use a driver's license to establish medical eligibility for sport pilot privileges, as long as they have never been denied a medical certificate.

 - Finally, for any certificate or rating, a pilot is required to assess his or her own fitness before flying.
 Thus, the FAA states that a person with known medical conditions that could interfere with flying duties is not eligible for a sport pilot certificate unless that person successfully attains a valid aviation medical certificate.

 So why are light sport aircraft less popular than industry players expected?
 Perhaps because of all of the restrictions involved.
 Many who begin flight training as a sport pilot quickly recognize the value that a private pilot certificate offers and they switch to traditional private pilot training.
 Or perhaps the industry just underestimated the number of pilots who would take advantage of being able to fly without a medical.
-Either way, the light sport aircraft industry sort of fizzled out in the past few years.
+Either way, the light sport aircraft industry sort of fizzled out in recent years.